GEO-BON/bon-in-a-box-pipeline-engine/python-api/app/mcp-server/api-guide.md

 Check this documentation whenever you are uncertain of the resources available.

-All questions MUST be answered by making queries to this API.
-If it is not available through this API, then you cannot find the answer.
+Questions about the data, the scripts, the pipelines and their runs MUST be answered by making queries to this API.
+If the answer is not available through this API or through the `search_documentation` tool, then you cannot find it.

+Questions about the platform itself are answered by the `search_documentation` tool instead: what an input type means and how to write a value for it (bboxCRS, country, CRS, options, `text[]`, MIME types), how to pass a file with a /userdata/ path, what a lifecycle status implies, how to install or contribute.
+Search the documentation before telling a user how to fill in an input whose type you cannot explain from its own description.

 The list of scripts can be found here: http://biab-script-server:8080/script/list